sweattep/ancient_quotes/README.md

 >And they gave a thousand of every tribe, that is to say, twelve thousand men well appointed for battle.

 >So he measured all four sides.
 There was a wall all around it.
 The wall was 875 feet long and 875 feet wide.
 It separated what was holy from what was unholy.

+>I cannot carry this whole nation!
+The burden is too heavy for me!
+And if thus You are doing to me—please slay me; slay, if I have found grace in your eyes, and do not let me look on my affliction.